-**Call for applications** the application period is now open for the Fall 2021 cohort.
-Eligible incoming students may apply before confirming acceptance, however, acceptance into the student librarian program is dependent upon the student enrolling in a Master’s degree program leading to a MISt. or MSI.
+**Call for applications** the application period is now open for the Fall 2022 cohort.
+Eligible incoming students may apply before confirming acceptance, however, acceptance into the student librarian program is dependent upon the student enrolling full-time in a Master’s degree program leading to a MISt. or MSI.

 The Indigenous Student Librarian Program offers the opportunity for an indigenous student to work part-time as a student librarian (or archivist) at Concordia Library, while pursuing a master’s degree in information studies at either McGill or Université de Montréal.
 This initiative, led by Concordia University Library, is a partnership between three universities: Concordia, McGill University, and Université de Montréal.

 The program is open to students with Canadian citizenship.
 Students must be accepted into the Master of Information Studies (MISt.) program at McGill University or the Maîtrise en sciences de l’information (MSI) at Université de Montréal and beginning their studies in the fall term.